HenriSandifer/EACEI/README.md

 This project aims to analyze the annual survey on energy consumption in French industry (_Enquête Annuelle sur la Consommation d'Énergie dans l'Industrie_ - **EACEI**), published by INSEE.
 The primary goal is to build a robust, end-to-end data pipeline to clean, transform, and model over a decade's worth of data (2010–2023).

-The final output will be a clean, relational database and an interactive dashboard designed to explore trends in energy consumption across different industrial sectors, regions, and company sizes.
+The final output is a clean, relational database (star schema) and an interactive dashboard designed to explore trends in energy consumption across different industrial sectors, regions, and company sizes.

 This project demonstrates skills in: